THE CHALLENGE

 Resilience for Remote Learning

-The shift towards hybrid and blended learning models means campus networks now serve two audiences simultaneously: students and staff on site, and students connecting remotely through video platforms.
+Hybrid and blended learning means campus networks now serve two audiences simultaneously: students on site, and students connecting remotely through video platforms.
 A network outage no longer just affects the people in the building.
-It cuts off every remote learner who is watching a live-streamed lesson or accessing resources hosted on the school's own servers.
+It cuts off every remote learner watching a live-streamed lesson or accessing resources hosted on the school's own servers.

-SpeedFusion bonding ensures that live video streams from the campus continue even when a WAN link fails.
-For institutions hosting their own video conferencing infrastructure or streaming servers, the uninterrupted bandwidth that SpeedFusion provides is not optional; it is a baseline requirement.
-Combined with Peplink's QoS (quality of service) controls, video and voice traffic can be prioritised over bulk downloads and software updates, ensuring that the headteacher's assembly stream does not stutter because someone in the IT office is downloading a Windows update.
+SpeedFusion bonding keeps live video streams running even when a WAN link fails.
+For institutions hosting their own video conferencing infrastructure, uninterrupted bandwidth is not optional; it is a baseline requirement.
+Peplink's QoS controls prioritise video and voice traffic over bulk downloads and software updates.
+The headteacher's assembly stream should not stutter because someone in the IT office is pulling a Windows update.